Plus500 vs Spreadex Comparison

 Which brokers offers more tradeable asset classes, Plus500 or Spreadex?

-Plus500 offers a more diverse selection of investment options than Spreadex allowing you to trade Forex Trading, Trading - Forex or CFDs, Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Social Trading / Copy Trading Looking at total tradeable symbols, Plus500 has 1896, compared to 2000 from Spreadex.
+Plus500 offers a more diverse selection of investment options than Spreadex allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Social Trading / Copy Trading Looking at total tradeable symbols, Plus500 has 2800, compared to 2000 from Spreadex.

 Can I trade cryptocurrency with Plus500 or Spreadex?